borisowsky/dataloader-article/README.md

 loader.load(2);
 loader.load(3);
 loader.load(4);
-// Console, in X seconds: loaderFunction called with [1, 2, 3, 4]
+// In console: loaderFunction called with [1, 2, 3, 4]
 ```

 Look how loaderFunction is called with all the keys (1, 2, 3, 4) _after_ all `loader.load` function calls.
 Now we have to figure out how to implement a DataLoader class step by step following these requirements: